 In the link table you’ll find everything you need to know about the link profile of a domain, host, directory or URL.
 You’ll be able to use numerous filters, sort the table and export the data.
+Video walk-through at the end of the article.

 In the white bar, located between the Toolbox navigation menu and the filters, you’ll find general settings for the whole page, in particular: